charmbracelet/bubbletea/tutorials/patterns/README.md

 highlight some common patterns that you'll come across when building Bubble Tea applications that should help to simplify your solutions.

-## I want multiple elements in a single view
+## "I want multiple elements in a single view"

 <img width="800" src="https://github.com/charmbracelet/bubbletea/blob/master/examples/composable-views/composable-views.gif" />